Semidefinite representation for convex hulls of real algebraic curves: Semidefinite representations in the general case

 \section{Semidefinite representations in the general case}

-Using the compact case, we now establish semidefinite representations for the closed convex hull of an arbitrary one-dimensional \sa\ set, and will deduce the dimension two case of the Helton-Nie conjecture.
+Using the compact case, we now establish semidefinite representations for the closed convex hulls of arbitrary one-dimensional \sa\ sets, and will deduce the dimension two case of the Helton-Nie conjecture.
 I am indebted to Tim Netzer who showed me how to obtain semidefinite representations for noncompact closed convex sets from such representations for compact sets.

 \begin{thm} Let $K\subset\R^n$ be the closed convex hull of a \sa\ set of dimension $\le1$.
 Then $K$ has a semidefinite representation. \end{thm}